 I am all for making your life better (hell, I have an entire blog about it).
 But, in between making those drastic life-altering changes, there are a lot of more boring things that you have to do.
 By refusing to waste more time and focusing on the task at hand, you can make even these boring parts of your life worth living.

 What makes your life boring and makes your life average is a lack of focus.
 It’s a lack of determination.
 But, when you care to make a difference at both the big things and the little, your life becomes a whole lot better.

 Focus Is A Habit

-Success does not come from routine.
-It comes from growth and growth is only made when you make a concerted effort to be better.
+Success comes from growth and growth is only made when you make a concerted effort to be better.

 And if it’s one of those “worst days”, where you just want to make it through, it’s that point that we need a little bit of Les Brown.
-So he can remind us to stop lacking focus and to tell us that there is no another time but now to make a difference and be better to do better.
+He will remind you to stop lacking focus and tell you that there is not another time but now to make a difference and be better to do better.